Plan Orozquista: Plan

-Impact of the Plan
+Impact

 In Chihuahua Orozco was already a hero for his role in the Mexican Revolution.
-His repudiation of Madero’s government in early March 1912 attracted men willing to follow his lead.
+His repudiation of Madero's government in early March 1912 attracted men willing to follow his lead.
 The articulation of the plan laid out what he was fighting for, giving followers an understanding of what they were fighting for.
-Orozco’s issuing of a formal plan gave Orozco and his movement put Madero’s government on notice about Orozco’s specific personal and political grievances against Madero.
+Orozco's issuing of a formal plan gave Orozco and his movement put Madero's government on notice about Orozco's specific personal and political grievances against Madero.
 Orozco had hoped other northern states would rally to his plan, but only Chihuahua did, but some 5,000 men answered his call to arms and posed a huge challenge to the new and weak Madero government.
-Orozco’s rebellion was ultimately suppressed by General Victoriano Huerta and the Federal Army, but Madero’s government and hold on power was undermined by this challenge from a revolutionary hero.
+Orozco's rebellion was ultimately suppressed by General Victoriano Huerta and the Federal Army, but Madero's government and hold on power was undermined by this challenge from a revolutionary hero.